ooni/ooni.org/content/post/zambia-elections-report.md

 The [*network measurement
 data*](https://explorer.ooni.torproject.org/country/ZM) collected as
-part of this study strongly indicates the presence of censorship equipment in Zambia’s MTN network, but such equipment was *not* identified based on the software tests run in the country.
+part of this study indicates the presence of censorship equipment in Zambia’s MTN network, but such equipment was *not* identified based on the software tests run in the country.